-After a long road with a rare disease, Ron is on the way to recovery with some help from Kootenai Clinic and Mayo Clinic Care Network.
+After a long road with a rare disease, Ron is on the way to recovery with some help from Kootenai Clinic

 In 2014 Ron Livingston was hiking with his son while on vacation.
 Shortly into their walk, his breath became short and he grew tired – something he hadn’t experienced before.
 Chalking it up to high altitude, Ron let it go until he and his wife Bonnie returned home to Maine.